Proof of Schur's conjecture in $\mathbb R^d$: Proof

 \textbf{(ii)} The other possibility is that exactly one vertex, say, $w_1$, lies in $\pi^+$, while the others lie in $\pi^-$.
 Moreover, we may assume that $w_1\notin B$, otherwise, all the vertices of $K_2$ lie inside $B$ and we argue as in the previous case.

-Our treatment of this case is as follows.
-We start with a configuration with $d$-cliques $K_1,K_2$ without common vertices of the type described above.
+We treat this case as follows.
+We prove that the two cliques have a common vertex by contradiction.
+Assuming the contrary, we start with a configuration of two $d$-cliques $K_1,K_2$ without common vertices of the type described above.
 We perturb the first clique, obtaining a valid configuration of two simplices $K'_1, K_2$ without common vertices, provided that the initial configuration was valid.
 Thus, if we obtain a contradiction at some point, it means that the initial configuration was as well impossible.

-We try to perturb the simplex $K_1$ so that $w_1$ will get to the top of the rugby ball $\Theta$, constructed on the perturbed $K_1$, or, in other words, that $w_1$ will form unit distances with all the (possibly perturbed) vertices $v_1,\ldots,v_d.$ Note that we do not modify $K_2$.
+We try to perturb the simplex $K_1$ so that $w_1$ will get to the top of the rugby ball $\Theta$, constructed on the perturbed $K_1$, or, in other words, that $w_1$ will form a regular unit simplex with the (possibly perturbed) vertices $v_1,\ldots,v_d.$ Note that we do not modify $K_2$.

 Here is the procedure.
 Suppose the distance between $w_1$ and $v_1$ is strictly less than 1.
 We rotate $v_1$ around the vertices $v_2,\ldots,v_d$, which are fixed.
 The possible trajectory of $v_1$ is a circle, and we push $v_1$ towards $\pi^-$.
-Denote the image of $v_1$ by $v'$.\\
+Denote the image of $v_1$ by $v'$.
+We stop the rotation if one of the following two events happen:\\